deepakvamsi/deepakvamsi/README.md

 - 👋 Hi, I’m @deepakvamsi
-- 👀 I’m interested in python
+- 👀 I’m  build on python
-- 🌱 I’m currently learning go and c++
+- 🌱 I’m currently walking towards  go and c++
 - 💞️ I’m looking to collaborate on pandas